zenobht/zeno-theme/README.md

 # Zeno-theme for [Emacs](https://www.gnu.org/software/emacs/)

-> A dark opinionated theme with vibrant colors for [Emacs](https://www.gnu.org/software/emacs/).
+> A dark theme using different shades of blue for [Emacs](https://www.gnu.org/software/emacs/).
 > Inspired by Dracula themes

 ## Screenshots